google/dawn/docs/tint/fuzzing-experiments.md

   out to build the fuzzers.
 (The tool will be built and run from what ever hash the repo is at when you call it, not this version)
 - `fuzzers` are the specific fuzzer binaries to test
+- `burnin_enabled`, `normalization_duration`, and
-- `burnin_enabled` is turning off burn-in so that the there isn't a 5 minute lag when running this experiment, but this should be removed when generating statistically valid data
+  `normalization_iterations` are turned down or off in this example so that the setup phases run fast, but these should be removed or increased when generating statistically valid data
-- `*_benchmark_corpus` are the a corpora to use when establishing baselines for normalizing performance numbers between machines/environments
+- `*_normalization_corpus` are the corpora to use when establishing baselines for normalizing performance numbers between machines/environments
 - `*_corpora` are the various starting corpora to experiment using